 -No maps available, except for a really bare bones online map.
 It was of minimal help during my first few rounds.
 The city really needs to install a proper sign with a map, because you need to either luck out and find a local or spend a couple hours (in addition to the time you spend actually playing) figuring out where to go.
-I still never found the tee pad for hole 14.
+I still haven't found the tee pad for hole 14 in four trips.

 -This is mainly a con for newer players: there are about 6 holes with water in play.
 It's usually on one side, but if you can't throw straight consistently (or you're bringing a disc golf noob), expect to lose a disc or two.

 -There are only a few holes with significant changes in elevation.
 Still, probably the only hill in Lubbock resides on this disc golf course.
 Just watch out for snakes as you climb the caprock between holes 8 and 9.

 Holes 1-2 and about 4-5 others had a lot of ants.
 This makes putting really difficult on those holes, since you don't want to set your feet for too long.
 That probably lowered my score by about 3 strokes today, since I wasn't too keen on having fire ants crawl down my shoes.

 -Don't bother trying to play here after it rains a significant amount.
 Wait two days or the front 9 or so baskets will be surrounded by large pools of water.

 It can be difficult to find the first hole.
 Look for a playground past the overpass which leads you out of Joyland (coming from Cesar Chavez Dr.).
 The playground should be on the left.
 The first tee pad is on the left as well and the basket is past a power line and tree.